I. General Information:Catholic Identity

 - A visual representation of the year-round structure can be viewed here.

 - The current academic calendar can be found here.

 - Please submit your transcripts to the World Education Services (“WES”) for conversion to U.S. equivalents, and select the WES ICAP course-by-course evaluation.
 More details are available on the WES website.

 - The JPCatholic Transfer Office generally cannot perform a transfer credit evaluation until transcripts have been formally evaluated by WES.

 - Answers to frequently asked questions can also be found on the WES website.

-- Yes, a list of our articulation agreements can be found on page 92 of the University Catalog.
+- Yes, a list of our articulation agreements can be found here.
 Contact the Transfer Office for more details.

 - An articulation agreement is not a substitute for working directly with the JPCatholic Transfer Office to optimize transfer credit.
 Thus, it is the student’s responsibility to check regularly for potential updates or modifications to the agreement with a particular school.

 - Courses not listed as pre-approved should be discussed with the JPCatholic Transfer Office prior to registration in order to determine transferability.